The Official Site of Robert Barclay, Author

 Locals say this picturesque corner of England’s green and pleasant land has only witnessed two insurrections since Magna Carta.

-The first arose in 1911 when the Boughton Temperance Society marched down the village’s main street under their banner in the wake of the formidably buxom Mabel Blake, their self-appointed president.
-The Dowager Lady Blake, whose bosomy prow loomed no less impressive than her transom, both flared to bursting by a tightly laced whalebone girdle, was not to be trifled with.
-A step behind strode the rector, the sepulchral Reverend Twyford, his apexing eyebrows hornlike over pince-nez spectacles and propping up a felt bowler hat.
+The first arose in 1911 when the Boughton Temperance Society marched down the village’s main street in the wake of the formidably buxom Mabel Blake, their self-appointed president.
+The Dowager Lady Blake’s bosomy prow loomed no less impressive than her transom; both flared to bursting in a tightly laced whalebone girdle.
+A step behind strode the black-suited parson, the sepulchral Reverend Twyford, his eyebrows hornlike over pince-nez spectacles, propping up a bowler hat.

-Adding a battle cry to the occasion, the Band of Hope’s deep-toned brass instruments oompahed a bountiful harvest of raspberries to their anthem, Sound the Loud Timbrel, and Mabel’s fleet of acolytes, resplendent in their ostentatious bonnets and corseted finery, sang in full voice while children skittered between their ranks in their knickerbockers and flat caps.
-A half-dozen men marched too, those either firmly under the thumb of their God-fearing wives or teetotallers lathered with self-righteous indignation.
+Adding a battle cry to the occasion, the Band of Hope’s deep-toned brass instruments oompahed a bountiful harvest of raspberries to their anthem, Sound the Loud Timbrel, and Mabel’s fleet of acolytes, resplendent in their ostentatious bonnets and corseted finery, sang in full voice under their banner while children skittered between their ranks in knickerbockers and flat caps.
+A half-dozen men marched too, either husbands kept firmly under the thumbs of their God-fearing wives or teetotallers lathered with self-righteous indignation.

-Besieged locals, and a dozen cows taking a shortcut along the high street to a new pasture on the other side of the village, watched the procession.
-The cows got their rumps smacked with sticks to move them aside so Mabel Blake’s armada could sail past unhindered.
+Besieged locals and a dozen cows taking a shortcut to a new pasture on the other side of the village paused to watch the procession.
+The cows got their rumps smacked with sticks, moving them aside so Mabel Blake’s armada could sail past unhindered.
 A few flicked their tails while their brown eyes contemplated the scene, bemused, offering the odd moo and a cowpat to the refrain.
-Locals’ rumps needed no encouragement to yield right of way.
+Locals’ rumps needed no such encouragement to yield right of way.

-The fleet dropped anchor on the gravelled village square to be harangued by the vicar from a makeshift pulpit – the bench usually attended by passengers as they waited for the twice-daily Andover bus service.
-The response of the drily pious gathering was an energetic appeal to a higher authority that the new tavern, The Fox and Hounds, be cast to rubble by a divinely inspired bolt from heaven.
-For, in an affront to God, or at least to godliness, the new pub stood shamelessly across the village square from St Mary’s church, their Norman bastion of rectitude, which had presided over village sobriety for a thousand years.
+The fleet dropped anchor on the gravelled village square to be harangued by the Reverend Twyford from a makeshift pulpit—the bench usually attended by passengers as they waited for the twice-daily Andover motor bus service.
+The pious congregation responded with an energetic appeal to a higher authority that the new tavern, The Fox and Hounds, be cast to rubble by a divinely inspired thunderbolt.
+In an affront to God, or at least to godliness, the new pub stood shamelessly across the village square from St Mary’s Church, their Norman bastion of rectitude, which had presided over village sobriety for a thousand years.

-The looming sacrilege of The Fox and Hounds offering sanctuary (and beer) to dissolute men recovering from the Reverend’s fire and brimstone Sunday sermons marked a bridge too far for the Boughton Temperance Society.
-“What next,” thundered the good reverend, “guzzling the demon drink inside the Lord’s house like the Catholics!”
+The looming sacrilege of The Fox and Hounds offering sanctuary (and beer) to dissolute men recovering from Reverend Twyford’s fire-and-brimstone Sunday sermons marked a bridge too far for the Boughton Temperance Society.
+‘What next?’ thundered the good reverend.
+‘Guzzling the demon drink inside the Lord’s house like the Catholics!’

 Their pleas to the Almighty went unanswered.
 As it happened, another pub, The Greyhound, opened five years later with no protest.
-The hymn of the Temperance Society then was Onward Christian Soldiers as the Great War swept up the patriotic men of the village, dissolute and devout alike, into its horrors.
-Even the Reverend Twyford, summoned to meet his maker in the muddy carnage of Passchendaele.
+By then, the hosannas of the Temperance Society had changed to Onward Christian Soldiers as The Great War swept up the patriotic men of the village, dissolute and devout alike, into its horrors—even the Reverend Twyford, summoned to meet his maker from the muddy carnage of Passchendaele.

-Boughton’s second insurrection happened a hundred or so years later, led by another woman.
-This one less Rubenesque, but her fiery passion more than made up for what she lacked in Mabel Blake’s voluptuous majesty.
-Her name was Cassandra Spencer, the 22-year-old daughter of Emily and granddaughter of General John and Elizabeth Spencer.
-Jack and Liz to their many friends among Hampshire’s established order.
+Boughton’s second insurrection arose a hundred years later, led by another woman.
+This one less Rubenesque, yet her fiery passion more than made up for what she lacked in Mabel Blake’s voluptuous majesty.
+She was Cassandra Spencer, the 21-year-old daughter of Emily and granddaughter of General John and Elizabeth Spencer—Jack and Liz to their many friends among Hampshire’s county order.

-Cassandra, or Cassie as she preferred, was a rabid environmentalist and an equally enthusiastic feminist with a degree in community law from the Panthéon-Sorbonne in Paris and a left-wing, take-no-prisoners attitude to match.
-Cassie loved the vibrancy of the rive-gauche, its jazz bars, the Latin quarter, and the bohemian writers, artists, and student philosophers who still inhabited the area long after Sartre, Gertrude Stein, Joan Miró, and a host of others of The Lost Generation left their indelible marks.
-She said it was where Paris, and Cassie Spencer, learned to think.
+A rabid environmentalist and equally enthusiastic feminist, Cassandra, or Cassie, as she preferred, earned her degree in community law and a left-wing, take-no-prisoners attitude from the Panthéon-Sorbonne in Paris.
+She loved the vibrancy of the rive gauche, the jazz bars, the Latin quarter, and the bohemian writers, artists, and student philosophers who still inhabited the area long after Sartre, Gertrude Stein, Joan Miró, and a host of others of the Lost Generation left their indelible marks.
+She said the southern bank of the Seine taught Paris and Cassie Spencer how to think.

-Her first foray into the protest movement also began at the Panthéon-Sorbonne.
-There she joined other strong-willed women to send a message of solidarity to their Muslim sisters after the “burkini bans”, calling out Islamophobia and demanding the French authorities respect the rights of every woman to wear whatever she chose to the beach.
-Not a popular stand at the time following a spate of jihadi terrorist attacks, which had left everyone xenophobic and panicky.
-But not even the threat of being labelled a terrorist sympathiser deterred Cassandra Spencer.
+An early foray into the protest movement also began at the Panthéon-Sorbonne.
+There, she joined other resolute women to send a message of solidarity to their Muslim sisters after the “burkini bans”, calling out Islamophobia and demanding the French authorities respect the right of every woman to wear whatever she chose to the beach.
+Not a popular stand at the time following a spate of jihadi terrorist attacks, which had left officials xenophobic and panicky.
+Even so, not even the threat of being labelled a terrorist sympathiser deterred Cassie Spencer.

-The youthful firebrand had inherited her mother’s English-rose looks and grace and did her best to hide her privileged background behind an anorak, flashing blue eyes and a mop of long sandy-blonde hair.
-If you were her friend you’d meet a different Cassie, one with a sunny disposition and a brand of satirical humour unique to the well-educated English that made her popular with those who got past the rapier tongue.
-Being at least halfway intelligent was the best, indeed the only, way to cross that bridge unless you happened to find yourself among the downtrodden.
+The youthful firebrand had inherited her mother’s English-rose looks and grace, though she did her best to hide her privileged background behind an anorak, flashing blue eyes and a mop of long sandy-blonde hair.
+If you claimed her friendship, you knew a different Cassie, one with a sunny disposition and a brand of satirical humour unique to the well-educated English that made her popular with those who got past the rapier tongue.
+Being at least halfway intelligent helped to cross that bridge, as did finding yourself among the oppressed.

-What aroused Cassie’s insurrectionist ire, sparking Boughton’s second mutiny, was the Hampshire Council’s decision to lease her cherished Boughton Down to three wealthy landowners who had won grazing rights for their cattle and sheep.
+What aroused Cassie’s insurrectionist ire and sparked Boughton’s second mutiny followed the Hampshire Council’s decision to lease her cherished Boughton Down to wealthy county landowners, the Hanfords, who’d won grazing rights for their cattle and sheep.
 Cassie favoured skulduggery better described their victory.
-The South Downs, or Boughton’s end of them, were the last natural woodlands and rolling hills not yet leased to farmers and a place she had roamed and played in her childhood, as had generations of villagers.
+The South Downs, or Boughton’s end of them, preserved the last natural woodlands and rolling hills not yet leased to farmers where she’d roamed and played in her childhood, as had generations of villagers.

-‘Let’s just say a senior citizen, shall we Cassandra?
+‘Let’s just say a senior citizen, shall we, Cassandra?
 And please try not to be blasphemous, dear.
 Besides, I didn’t realise there’s an age limit for chaining oneself to a tree and having a cup of tea.
-I love these downs as much as anyone.
+I love those downs as much as anyone.
 Not to mention, I’ve called a few of my friends; they’re going to meet us there, and they’re bringing sandwiches.
-What is the dress code for a protest, dear?
+What’s the dress code for a protest, dear?
 Che Guevara t-shirts?’

 ‘Your usual tweeds will do, Gran.’

-‘Me too,’ said Emily.
+‘I’m going too,’ said her mother, Emily.
 ‘Someone who’s not barking mad ought to be there.’

-The planned protest turned out to be the most excitement Boughton had experienced since VE Day.
-For the usually unassertive villagers, gossip about the general’s granddaughter was on everyone’s lips, and surprisingly, twenty or so men, women and children turned up with placards to join Cassie and her friends.
-The protest also lured newspaper reporters who converged on the downs, eager to cover something more enthralling than church fêtes or the parish cricket team receiving their customary hiding on the village green.
+The protest turned out to be the most excitement Boughton had experienced since VE Day.
+Rumours about the general’s granddaughter and her planned blockade became the gossip on everyone’s lips.
+Surprisingly, twenty or so men, women and children even turned up with placards to join Cassie and her friends.
+Newspaper reporters and photographers also converged on the downs, eager to cover something more enthralling than church fêtes or the parish cricket team’s customary hiding on the village green.

-Cassie and her militant friends chained themselves to large beech trees and sat on the track, linking arms, and blocking the way for the expected vehicles, their spirits and courage bolstered by John Lennon and Alessia Cara’s Earth Day songs.
+Cassie told her story to the reporters, then she and her co-conspirators chained themselves to large beech trees and sat on the track.
+Linking arms, they blocked the way of the expected vehicles; their spirits shored up by John Lennon and Alessia Cara’s Earth Day songs.
 Having dipped their beaks in civil disobedience, they waited for the consequences.

-The local village policeman stepped forward, painfully aware he would have to live with the consequences of today.
-He knew all too well he was still several generations away from being a local despite having lived here for five years.
-He hoped he could appeal to the protesters’ better judgement before reinforcements became necessary.
-He surveyed the now slightly nervous group, singling out the obvious ringleader.
+The village policeman stepped forward, painfully aware he would have to live with the consequences of today.
+Despite having lived in Boughton for five years, he lacked the generations of residence to be accepted as a local.
+He hoped an appeal to the protesters’ better judgement would work before reinforcements became necessary.
+Surveying the now slightly nervous group, he singled out their ringleader.

 ‘Good morning, Miss Spencer.
-Cassandra.
-I know you and your family well, and you all know me.
-I’m here this morning in an official capacity, and I must ask you and your group to move along peacefully so these workers can access the woods.’
+Cassandra, I know you and your family well, and you all know me.
+I’m here this morning officially and must ask you and your friends to move along peacefully so these workers can access the woods.’

 ‘Good morning, Constable Lesley.
 Am I to assume your pleasant greeting is intended as an official move-on order?’

 ‘If you insist.
 Yes, Miss Spencer, I’m instructing you and your friends to remove yourselves from the area.
-I have a council order and a reasonable belief you are likely to exercise a breach of the peace.’
+I’m in possession of a council order and a reasonable belief you are likely to exercise a breach of the peace.’

-He glanced at Emily and the ageing Elizabeth Spencer in what he hoped they would interpret as a plea for help.
-Their cool stare was as uncomfortable as his collar was beginning to feel against his throat.
-He turned back to face Cassie.
+Constable Lesley glanced at Emily and the ageing Elizabeth Spencer in what he hoped they would interpret as a plea for help.
+Their cool stares offered nothing.
+He swallowed, feeling his collar chafing against his throat, and turned back to face Cassie.

-‘Please, Cassie, none of us wants or needs any unpleasantness in the village.
-However, I have a job to do, and I am obliged to do it according to the law if you refuse to move.’
+‘Please, Cassie, none of us wants any unpleasantness in the village.
+However, I have a job to do, and I’m obliged to do it according to the law if you refuse to move.’

 ‘Constable, my friends and I do not have the remotest intention of obeying a move-on order.
-We are lawfully protesting the council’s decision to permit the destruction of protected wildlife in this public space.
-The Wildlife and Countryside Act protects critically endangered flora growing in these woods from damage by heavy vehicles, domesticated animals and especially from those semi-domesticated workmen over there.
-We are demanding you do your duty as a police officer and as a local and inform that bumptious toad hiding behind you about the law.’
+We are lawfully protesting the council’s wilful decision to allow the destruction of protected wildlife in this public space.
+The Wildlife and Countryside Act protects critically endangered flora growing in these woods from damage by heavy vehicles, domesticated animals and those questionably domesticated workmen over there.
+Do your duty as our local police officer—inform that bumptious toad hiding behind you about the law!’

-Constable Lesley exhaled, his body language giving away he stood in the last place he wanted to be.
+Constable Lesley exhaled, finding himself in the last place he wanted to be.
 He turned to the sheriff, who removed some papers from his jacket and stepped forward.
-Puffing out his chest and challenging the shirt buttons around his ample stomach, he read the edict aloud, now drowned out by the repetitive chanting of the protesters’ slogans.
-Their voices swelled as their confidence soared under Cassie’s confrontational leadership.
+Puffing out his chest, challenging the shirt buttons around his ample stomach, the sheriff read the council edict aloud but was swiftly drowned out by the protesters’ repetitive chanting of slogans.
+Their voices swelled, along with their confidence, under Cassie’s combative leadership.

-‘Miss Spencer,’ bellowed he, glowering at Cassie after completing the formalities, ‘there have been no representations made to Council about endangered flora, and the time for any such submissions passed two weeks ago.
+The sheriff glowered at Cassie after completing the formalities.
+‘Young lady, no representations have been made to Council about endangered flora, and the time for such submissions passed two weeks ago.
 Therefore, you are legally obliged to let these vehicles pass, or you and your posh bolshie chums will be arrested and charged.’

-‘Listen you tedious little man, I’m telling you again, we are here in a peaceful protest defending critically endangered flora, which English law allows.
-We bolshies will resist any unlawful effort to remove us from the woods, and we’ll fight to keep the downs free for people to enjoy.
-And you can be sure we won’t be touching our forelocks to the loutish tyranny of council flunkeys.’
+Incensed, Cassie stared down the sheriff, shouting over the raucous taunts of her companions, ‘Listen to me, you obnoxious little man, I’m not your or anyone else’s “young lady”—I’m telling you again, we’re here in a peaceful protest defending critically endangered flora, which English law allows.
+We bolshies will resist any effort to remove us from the woods.
+We’ll fight to keep the downs free for people to enjoy, and you can be sure we won’t be touching our forelocks to the loutish tyranny of council flunkeys!’

-‘Officer, you are instructed to do your duty,’ shouted the sheriff, battling to be heard over the whistles and hand-clapping, passing his final judgement.
+‘Officer, you’re instructed to do your duty,’ bellowed the sheriff, battling to be heard over the protesters’ whistles and handclapping.

-With a resigned nod from Constable Lesley, one of the policemen came forward with bolt cutters and severed Cassie’s chain, freeing her from the tree.
+Constable Lesley gave a resigned nod, and one of the police officers came forward with bolt cutters and severed Cassie’s chain, freeing her from the tree.

 ‘Cassandra Spencer, I’m arresting you for failing to obey a lawful order to move on from this public place.
-You are not obliged to say anything, and I warn you to be careful what you do say.
+You aren’t obliged to say anything, and I warn you to be careful what you do say.
 You will be charged with an offence against public order.’

 Cassie immediately sat down again.
 Her friends surged forward, jeering and mocking the police who moved in to arrest and handcuff her.
 Three brawny officers dragged Cassie roughly to her feet and carried her to the police wagon, kicking, struggling and protesting lustily.

 Incandescent with maternal fury, Emily charged forward, hurling abuse like red graffiti at her daughter’s assailants.
 ‘What bloody heroes you are!
 So it takes three of your Gestapo to arrest one young woman!’
-Then her belligerent eyes fixed inches from Lesley’s.
+Her belligerent eyes fixed inches from Lesley’s.
 ‘Are you proud of your bloody self, Constable!
-You cowards wouldn’t be so brave if my father were here, would you!
+You cowards wouldn’t be so brave if my father were here!
 If any of your thugs harm even as much as a hair on my daughter’s head, I’ll chase you through every damn court in England.’

 ‘Mrs Spencer, I strongly advise you to be careful about_’